The Physics Drop-In Centre

 Physics Help Initiative (PHI)

 The Physics Help Initiative (PHI) is a free student-led help initiative for first year students taking physics courses.
-Upper-year physics students are available for help from 9:30am - 1:30pm Monday through Friday in BSB B119.
+Upper-year physics students are available for help in the evenings Monday through Friday in BSB B119.
 Hours are posted on the door.

 Some students may find that they require or want further explanations on physics concepts taught in class or even concepts beyond the scope of the course they are taking.
 These textbooks are used in some of the upper year courses for physicists, if you want to get ahead or build on the basics that are taught in the introductory physics courses, you should turn to these resources.